joemoose/dungeoneers.d20/docs/play.md

 ### Assistance

-Per the GM, allies can assist another player in an attribute save whenever feasible.
+Allies can assist another player in an attribute save whenever feasible.
 The player making the save and all those coming to their aid make individual attribute saves; if a majority succeeds, the save is a success.
 Note that everyone involved suffers the potential consequences if the save fails.

 ### Group Saves

-When everyone in the adventuring party tries to do the same thing, such as tiptoeing past a sleeping ogre, the GM may ask that the character most likely to **fail** makes the attribute save.
+When everyone in the adventuring party tries to do the same thing, such as tiptoeing past a sleeping ogre, the GM will ask that the character most likely to **fail** makes the attribute save.
 This would be an excellent time to come to their assistance.

 ## Saving Throws